ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Georgia State University Housing Expenses, Fees, and More

-Tuition is not the only cost of attending college; there are other costs associated with college, like room and board, facility fees, and books and supplies.
-Let's take a look at what impacts these costs, and what to expect at Georgia State.
+Tuition is not the only cost of attending college; room and board, books, transportation and fees are also costs it consider when planning for college.
+Let's take a look at what impacts these costs, and what to expect at Georgia State University.

-Room and board at Georgia State costs $13,816 a year.
-This number includes the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat all or some of your meals the Georgia State's on-campus cafeterias and dining halls.
+Room and board at Georgia State University costs $13,816 a year.
+This covers the cost of living in dorms or other on-campus housing, plus a dining plan that allows you to eat all or some of your meals the Georgia State University's on-campus cafeterias and dining facilities.

-How Much Do Books Cost at Georgia State?
+How Much Do Books Cost at Georgia State University?

 The total cost of transportation in college depends on a few key factors.
-Will you drive, fly, or take public transportation to school?
+Will you take a subway, car or an airplane to get to school?
 Will you need to pay to park on-campus?
 Is the campus easy to get around on foot?
-Do you own a car, or are you planning to use busses, subways, or other modes of transportation?
-All of these factors can make a big difference in your estimated cost of transportation.
-At Georgia State, freshman are allowed to park on campus.
+Do you plan to bring a car or will you need to use busses, subways, or other modes of transportation?
+All of these questions can drastically impact your transportation budget.
+At Georgia State University, freshman are allowed to park on campus.

 Where are a college is located can also have a big effect on transportation costs.
 Small, rural schools may be easier to get around, but the cost of getting to campus may be higher.
-On the flip side, transportation in a city is often pricey, but there may be more buses, trains or low-cost flight options to actually get to school.
-The Georgia State University campus is in a urban setting in Georgia, not far from Atlanta.
+On the flip side, transportation in a city can be expensive, but there may be more trains, busses and low-cost flight options to actually get to school.
+The Georgia State University campus is located in a city in Georgia, near Atlanta.

 Other Costs

-When you're planning for college, don’t forget to leave some room in your budget for the cost of things like entertainment, clothes, furnishings and toiletries.
+When budgeting for college, be sure to leave some room in your budget for the cost of things like going out to eat or see shows, furnishing your living space, and things like haircuts, clothes and, yes, even toilet paper and shampoo.

 In-state Tuition $8,948